MagiCircles/MagiCircles/README.md

 | reverse_url | Allows you to have URLs with just a string and find the item with thout, instead of the id.
 For example, the default URL of a profile is `/user/1/db0/`, but with this, you can make `/user/db0/` and still be able to retrieve the corresponding user, without knowing its id. | string (text in URL, for example if the URL is `/user/tom/`, this will be `'tom'`) | a dictionary that will be used with the queryset to get a single item | None |

 See also: [methods available in all views](#all-views)⎦.

+- If you provide your own template for `template`, the context will contain the following: todo

 #### Add view